VIDA-NYU/reprozip/docs/source/packing.rst

 Capturing Useful Parameters and Input Files
 +++++++++++++++++++++++++++++++++++++++++++

 ReproZip traces the *execution* of the experiment; concretely, this means that, for compiled programming languages, it captures the binaries rather than the source code.
 As a consequence, if the experiment has important parameters and input files that are hardcoded, these will not be able to be varied and explored when reproducing the execution, once the source code is not included in the package.
-It is thus recommended that users **expose all useful parameters as command line arguments or in an input file** for the experiment, since *reprounzip* allows users to easily change the argument values for the experiment reproduction (see :ref:`unpacking-experiments` for more information on reproducing experiments).
+It is thus recommended that users **expose all useful parameters as command line arguments or in an input file** for the experiment, since *reprounzip* allows users to easily change the argument values for the experiment reproduction (see :ref:`unpacking` for more information on reproducing experiments).

 Capturing Connections to Servers
 ++++++++++++++++++++++++++++++++